 If you would only like to change the settings for a single program, proceed as follows:

-- Activate the "Program" tab in the "Configuration" work module. - Select the "Image Acquisition" tool type in the "Tool selsction" area to make the corresponding settings. - ⋄ Make the desired settings in the "Attributes" parameter group.
+- Activate the "Configuration" work module in the "Program" tab. - Select the "Image Acquisition" tool type in the "Tool selection" area to make the corresponding settings. - Make the desired settings in the "Attributes" parameter group.